|

 License plate by Rick Ngoc Ho, OC Register

-Answer: The post-er suggests that the cameras are democratic, that they don't "profile" - or play favorites - that
+Answer: The post-er and the Post suggest that the cameras don't play favorites - that the police

-rich guys, connected bureaucrats, law enforcement officers off-duty or on, the mayor, and their friends and family.
+rich guys, connected bureaucrats, law enforcement officers off-duty or on, the mayor, their friends and family, and local voters.

 I disagree.
 I think cameras make favoritism the "default" condition, and make racism nearly impossible to detect.